Evildead

 Evildead is an American thrash metal band formed in Los Angeles in 1986.
 The band was originally composed of members of two former bands, Agent Steel and Abattoir, including guitarist Juan Garcia, who is their only remaining original member.
 During their initial nine-year run, Evildead released two studio albums: Annihilation of Civilization (1989) and The Underworld (1991).
-Evildead was plagued by extended inactivity due to lineup changes and problems with making a third album.
-This resulted in their official breakup in 1995.
-After a short-lived reunion from 2008 to 2012, the band reformed once again in 2016, and released their third studio album United States of Anarchy, in October 2020.
+Evildead suffered from extended inactivity due to lineup changes and problems with making a third album, which resulted in their breakup in 1995.
+After a reunion from 2008 to 2012, the band reformed once again in 2016, and have since released two more studio albums: United $tate$ of Anarchy (2020) and Toxic Grace (2024).

 History

 Formation and first two albums (1986–1992)

 Evildead was formed in 1986, initially as a side-project of Agent Steel guitarist Juan Garcia and Abattoir bassist Mel Sanchez, with the intention to write heavy music with more hardcore and thrash metal elements, more so than their bands at the time.
-Evildead paved new ground with their ferocious approach to songwriting, but also followed a style similar to those of their peers (including Testament, Vio-lence, Dark Angel and Sacred Reich), with lyrics exploring political and social themes mixed with humor, and horror and nuclear war topics.
-Their band name was inspired from the Sam Raimi horror film The Evil Dead.
+Evildead paved new ground with their ferocious approach to songwriting, but also followed a style similar to that of their peers (including Testament, Vio-lence, Dark Angel and Sacred Reich), with lyrics exploring political and social themes mixed with humor, and horror and nuclear war topics.
+Their band name was inspired by the Sam Raimi horror film The Evil Dead.

 In 1988, the band signed a recording contract with the European label Steamhammer Records and released Rise Above (a three-track EP featuring the songs "Sloe-Death", "Run Again" and the title track which is a cover version of the Black Flag song) in the following year.
-They followed it up with their debut full-length album Annihilation of Civilization (also released in 1989) to rave reviews.
+They followed it up with their debut full-length album Annihilation of Civilization (released in 1989) to rave reviews.
 A music video was released for the title track, and it received airplay on MTV's Headbangers Ball.

-In 1990, the band returned to the studio to record their second album with producer Warren Croyle, The Underworld, which was released in the following year.
+In the winter of 1991, the band returned to the studio to record their second album with producer Warren Croyle, The Underworld, which was released in June of that year.
 The album was not as successful as Annihilation of Civilization.
-They released a live album taken from the tour, Live...From The Depths of The Underworld, in 1992, but was their last release due to the grunge movement that was emerging at that time, which was displacing many forms of 1980s heavy metal and hard rock in America.
+They released a live album taken from the tour, Live...From The Depths of The Underworld, in 1992, but was their last release due to the grunge movement that was emerging at that time, which was displacing many forms of 1980s heavy metal and hard rock in North America.